pviwatkurkul/cse15l-lab-reports/lab-report-4.md

 **K**
 ![Image](3.png)
-* Moves up one live with the K key
+* Moves up one line with the K key

 **e(1)**
 ![Image](4.png)